cgarcia1980/experience-platform.en/help/destinations/catalog/advertising/datax.md

 >[!IMPORTANT].
 >
 >This documentation page was created by Verizon Media's DataX team.
-For any inquiries or update requests, please contact them directly at *Insert link or email address where you can be reached for updates*
+For any inquiries or update requests, please contact them directly at dataops@verizonmedia.com

-## Prerequisites {#prerequisites} (Include MDM IDs, rate limit, etc.)
+## Prerequisites {#prerequisites}

 MDM ID:
 An MDM ID is a A node’s (Segment) data can be restricted for use only with a certain set of exclusive users (such as first party data for advertisers)